ppy/osu-wiki/news/2022-10-09-changes-to-osu-mania-sr-and-pp.md

 Overall score has historically been used as the measure of skill a player demonstrates on a given map.
 With the new direction [osu!(lazer)](https://github.com/ppy/osu) is taking, it no longer makes sense to base performance entirely on this metric.

-With a [new change](https://github.com/ppy/osu/pull/18749), awarded pp will now be based on the accuracy the player gets on the map using this formula:
+With a [new change](https://github.com/ppy/osu/pull/18749), the awarded pp will now be based on the accuracy the player gets on the map using this formula:

 ![](/wiki/shared/news/2022-10-09-changes-to-osu-mania-sr-and-pp/accuracy-equation.png)